skrey/yellow-extensions/documentation/content.md

 Text formatting
 ---------------
 You can write pages in [Markdown](http://en.wikipedia.org/wiki/Markdown) and [HTML](http://en.wikipedia.org/wiki/HTML).
-Markdown is a good way to format your text.
+Markdown is a good way to format text.

 Emphasize text: